1sacodez/CS3_Project/WDProjPotassiumBalingitBuban.md

 <u> Description of Website: </u>

-    KKQuiz is a fun and interactive website to quiz you on how well you know selected students of 9-Potassium Batch 2029!
+    KKQuiz! is a fun and interactive website to quiz you on how well you know selected students of 9-Potassium Batch 2029!

     With different sets of multiple-choice questions, time limits ranging from 15 seconds to 30, and a silly banana watching over you in the corner (his name's Gary), the pressure's on as you go about the quiz and test your Knowledge on K-2029!
 Be prepared, because the questions could be as easy as their age or their favorite color, or as difficult as—!.....
 Oh, what, you thought we were gonna spill?
 Haha!